atomantic/generator-dockerize/README.md

 1. run `yo dockerize` on your project
 2. edit `./app/exec` to have proper app execute instructions
-3. edit `docker-compose.tmpl` if needed (probably)
+3. edit `docker-compose.tmpl` if needed
-4. edit the Dockerfile as needed
+4. edit the Dockerfile as needed to construct your app
 5. run `dev init`

 The `dev` script will ensure that you have all the docker software and configuration needed to run and will run your app inside a docker container.